What is UML Activity Diagrams?

 Sometimes the logic of what you are modeling calls for a decision to be made.

 Perhaps something needs to be inspected or compared to something else.
-Important
+What is important

 I could just as easily have modeled the accepted and rejected transitions